RahulRajuPattar/rahulrajupattar.github.io/_posts/2023-10-25-Linear-Algebra-Portfolio-Management.md

 	\end{bmatrix}
 \label{s3}$$

-The above puzzle gives a glimpse of how one can write off systems of linear equations as one matrix equation.
-Depending on the properties of the matrix, we may have unique, none or infinite number of solutions.
+The above puzzle gives a glimpse of how one can write off a system of linear equations as one single matrix equation.
+If there are $n$ equations in $m$unknowns, the order of the matrix representing the system is $n \times m$.
+Depending on the properties of this matrix, we may have none, unique or infinite number of solutions.
+In calculating the standard deviation of a portfolio we will only have to deal with case $n=m.$

+**Invertibility of a matrix:** Let $A$ be an

 ### Standard Deviation of a Portfolio